 All the steel hardware (bolts, nuts) have gone rusty, but titanium and aluminium don’t seem to be affected.

-What to do after mini quad submerged in water
+What to do after the quad is submerged in water

-Take it out of water and disconnect the battery ASAP!
+Either way, take your drone out of the water and disconnect the battery ASAP!

 Wash with Alcohol